AltahhanAi/Data_Science/docs/content/unit2/02_03_DT_vertebrate.md

 Perhaps you realised that it is possible to solve the problem just using a priori domain knowledge.
 If we already know how to tell the difference between mammals and non-mammals, it may seem like a waste of time to involve a decision tree in the process.
 But if we approach this simple-seeming problem as we would a more complex one, we lay the groundwork for solving much more advanced problems.
 In fact, we will see later that we can automate the process by creating decision tree learning algorithms that are capable of structuring a tree to be used for inferencing.

-Later we will solve the full classification problem involving all of the vertebrate classes (mammals, reptiles, fish, amphibians etc).
+You will solve the full classification problem involving all of the vertebrate classes (mammals, reptiles, fish, amphibians etc) at the end of the section.
 First however, we will simplify this dataset to make the problem a binary classification task, the two classes being {mammal, non-mammal}, so our new dataset is as follows:

 X|A|B|C|D|E|F| **G**
 -|-|-|-|-|-|-|------